titoBouzout/WordCount/readme.md

 ## Description

-Provides a real-time Word Counter for Sublime Text 2.
-See: http://www.sublimetext.com/ It can count words on document or in selections.
-Minimal word length is 3 and will not count digits.
+Provides a real-time Word Count in the status-bar for Sublime Text 2.
+See: http://www.sublimetext.com/

+Count words on document or in selections.

+The minimal word length is 3 and is not counting digits.

 ## Installation

  - Install this repository automatically via "Package Control" http://wbond.net/sublime_packages/package_control